Topics Map > Course Design > Course Content

 • Consider support needs.
 Traditional campus support models may not resolve technical issues that arise while using non-UW-Madison applications and services.
 Users may be required to deal with the service provider.

-In some cases, content created and stored may be considered part of a student’s course record.
-There are UW-Madison policies that spell out what types of content need to be saved and for how long.
+Sometimes, content created and stored may be considered part of a student’s course record.
+UW-Madison policies spell out what types of content need to be saved and for how long.
 In some cases, the Terms of Service will spell out how often their content is backed up and/or how to retrieve content that is lost.
-If it does not, don’t assume that retrieval of content is possible.
+If it does not, don’t assume that content retrieval is possible.
 Back up content yourself and advise students to do the same.
 Think about where students will go if they have technical problems.
-If the tool is not supported by UW-Madison, the Help Desk will probably not be able to assist in any meaningful way.
+If the tool is not supported by UW-Madison, the Help Desk will probably be unable to provide meaningful assistance.
 Contact the company before using the tool and determine their support.

-In most cases, there are no clear answers that can be given about formal recommendations for non-UW-Madison applications and services.
+In most cases, there are no clear answers to formal recommendations for non-UW-Madison applications and services.
 That said, here is a recommended workflow you can follow:

 • Ask your IT Support staff for your school/college/institute/division.
 They may be able to help you make some sense of things and provide some guidance.

-• Contact the CIO office (policy@cio.wisc.edu or 262-8874) and ask if an application is covered by a campus agreement.
-Not only will this help you, but it will also provide them with an idea of what technologies are being used on campus and help them determine whether it would be helpful to enter into some formal negotiations.
+• Contact the CIO office (policy@cio.wisc.edu or 262-8874) and ask if a campus agreement covers an application.
+This will not only help you, but it will also give them an idea of what technologies are being used on campus and help them determine whether it would be helpful to enter into some formal negotiations.

 • Contact UW Legal Services (263-7400) and ask for assistance.